Sleep Training is helping your baby learn how to fall asleep and stay asleep independently. Simpler than you thought, right?

 “Everybody with a baby has been sleep training since the minute the baby arrived on the scene.
 Learning to sleep is a skill that we teach with swaddles, pacifiers, swings, nursing, white noise, consistency, and bedtime routines.
 All of these, collectively, constitute sleep training."- Alexis, Precious Little Sleep

-If you google “what is sleep training?” you’ll find the following definition:
+If you search “what is sleep training?” you’ll find the following definition:

 “The process of training young children to fall asleep on their own, typically by means of techniques in which the child is left to cry without being comforted, either for gradually increasing periods of time or until they fall asleep.”

 It’s definitions like this that have given the general term “sleep training” a bit of a bad rep. There are certain methods of sleep training, such as “Cry-It-Out” or the Ferber method, that might make some parents wearisome of sleep training as a whole.
 However, sleep training does not necessarily equal cry it out.
-There are many different methods and practices behind sleep training - the most important part of sleep training is finding the method that works best for you and your baby!
+There are many different sleep training methods and practices behind sleep training, including gentle sleep training—the most important part of sleep training is finding the method that works best for you and your baby!

 Sleep training looks different for every family based on their needs and what they are comfortable with.
 So before we go any further, let’s establish what sleep training is NOT:

-Sleep training is NOT "Cry It Out" if you don't want it to be
+Sleep training is NOT "Cry It Out" (CIO) if you don't want it to be

 Sleep training is NOT neglecting your baby